November 24, 2016

 July 28 – August 9, 2017 (Mon – Fri and July 29, 10 days)

-For more details, please check the Applications page.
+►for more details, please see "About the Program"

 The Meiji University Law in Japan Program is an introductory class for foreign students and graduates to learn Japanese law in the historical and cultural context of Japanese society, which will be taught entirely in English.
 The program also focuses on contemporary issues within Japanese law from comparative perspectives.